Single-User Onboarding

 Onboarding is designed to be a modular process to provide flexibility in terms of setting it up as per the app’s requirement.

-The various views in onboarding are designed to be modal windows to give users a way to exit the onboarding process at anytime.
+The various views in onboarding are designed to be modal windows to give users a way to exit the onboarding process at any time.

 Once the user takes an action on a view to proceed further, the next view in the process is presented.
 Include a blank white screen as a layer above the launch screen when these modular transitions take place.
 Once the entire onboarding process is complete, the launch screen transitions into the Home screen of the app.